donejs/donejs/docs/guides/place-my-order.md

 @sourceref ../../guides/place-my-order/steps/add-header/header.component
 @highlight 8-24,only

-Here we use [routeUrl](https://canjs.com/doc/can-stache.helpers.routeUrl.html) to create links that will set values in the application state.
+Here we use [routeUrl]<!--(https://canjs.com/doc/can-stache.helpers.routeUrl.html) this link is also broken--> to create links that will set values in the application state.
 For example, the first usage of routeUrl above will create a link based on the current routing rules ([http://localhost:8080/home](http://localhost:8080/home) in this case) that sets the `page` property to `home` when clicked.

 We also use the Stache `eq` helper to make the appropriate link active.